IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/ex1.2-using-action-sequences/sequences.md

     ibmcloud fn action create join funcs.js --main join
     ```

+{% hint style="info" %}
+Notice how our JavaScript source code had no `main` function.
+Instead, when we created each action, we supplied the name of the function to be used as its `main` function using the flag `--main`.
+{% endhint %}

 ## Create sequence actions

 1. Test each action to verify it is working.